How To Brainstorm: 12 Effective Strategies for Success

 During a brainstorming session, focus on listing as many thoughts and ideas as you can.
 Instead of thinking of a few in-depth ideas, try to produce a variety of simple ideas that you can work on later.
-Having a large number of ideas from a brainstorming session can provide you with a useful outline for future projects and allow you to recognize which ideas have the most potential.
+Having many ideas from a brainstorming session can provide you with a useful outline for future projects and allow you to recognize which ideas have the most potential.

 You can encourage variety by setting a goal for how many ideas you want each person to contribute, then compiling them together.
-Another strategy you can use is setting a timer and saying or writing down as many ideas as you can before the timer goes off.
+Another strategy you can use is setting a timer and saying or writing as many ideas as you can before the timer goes off.
 You could also put people together into teams to compete to see which team can generate the most ideas.

 6. Encourage every idea